Emergency Room Billing Services in New York

 Frequently Asked Questions

-All major NY payers: Empire BlueCross BlueShield, Aetna, Cigna, UHC, EmblemHealth, Oxford, NY Medicaid Managed Care (including Fidelis Care, Healthfirst, MetroPlus), and Medicare through Novitas Solutions.
+All major NY payers: Empire BlueCross BlueShield, Aetna, Cigna, UHC, EmblemHealth, Oxford Health Plans, Healthfirst (commercial), MVP, NY Medicaid Managed Care (including Fidelis Care, Healthfirst, MetroPlus), and Medicare through National Government Services (NGS) (Jurisdiction K).
 If a payer accepts emergency room patients in New York, we submit and follow-up on claims with them.

 The most frequent emergency room denials we see from NY payers include 99281-99285 has facility-specific documentation guidelines different from outpatient e/m, 99291 requires 30+ min of documented critical care time, admission criteria, time tracking, and conversion to inpatient have specific rules.
 Our team catches these before submission by applying both emergency room coding expertise and NY payer-specific rules to every claim.

-NY Medicaid Managed Care routes emergency room patients through 6 managed care plans: Fidelis Care, Healthfirst, MetroPlus, Molina, MVP, United.
+NY Medicaid Managed Care routes emergency room patients through 7 managed care plans: Fidelis Care, Healthfirst, MetroPlus, Molina Healthcare, MVP Health Care, UnitedHealthcare Community Plan, Empire BlueCross BlueShield HealthPlus.
 Each MCO has its own emergency room authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your emergency room practice gets paid correctly.

 Most NY emergency room practices are fully transitioned within two to three weeks.
 We connect to your EHR, learn your emergency room workflows, and start submitting claims to Empire BlueCross BlueShield, NY Medicaid Managed Care, Medicare, and all your NY payers with no downtime.